polarityjam/polarityjam/docs/Visualizations.rst

 Visualizations
 ==============

 Polarityjam optionally plots some of the features mentioned above for all cells.
-All plots are optionally.
+All plots are optional.
-If the plots are not needed we recommend to disable plotting in the paramters file to speed up calculation time.
+If the plots are not needed, we recommend to disable plotting in the parameters file to speed up calculation time.
 The following visualizations can be generated:

 - cellpose segmentation